Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/histograms.rst

 ----------------------------
 Optional.
 This is one of:

-* ``"opt-in"``: (default value) This histogram is submitted by default on pre-release channels; on the release channel only if the user opted into additional data collection
+* ``"opt-in"``: (default value) This histogram is submitted by default on pre-release channels, unless the user opts out.
-* ``"opt-out"``: this histogram is submitted by default on release and pre-release channels, unless the user opted out.
+* ``"opt-out"``: This histogram is submitted by default on release and pre-release channels, unless the user opts out.

 .. warning::